Our Origin Story

 Hi, I'm Ameen A. Mohiyuddin.

-While writing my manuscript, I hit a moment of serious doubt.
-I was trading hundreds of hours, missing movie nights and weekends with my kids typing away at a book I wasn't sure anyone would read.
-I wanted an audience beyond just my supportive wife.
+While writing my manuscript, I hit a moment of doubt.
+I was spending hundreds of hours typing away, missing movie nights and weekends with my family, and I needed to know it would be worth it.
+I wanted more than just my supportive wife to read this book.
+I wanted it to find a real audience.

 See the book that started it all